Here you will find all the key information on settlement if you are a Capacity Provider.

 Please also note that filtering by Company Name will display CMU rows, but not individual components.
 Metering Identifiers are associated with components, not CMUs, so you will not be able to view Metering Identifiers when filtering by Company Name.

 Although our CM Metering Register includes details for prequalified CMUs, you are only required to complete a Metering Assessment once a Capacity Agreement has been awarded.
+For CMUs with a type of ‘New Build Interconnector’ or ‘New Build Generating’ the Metering Assessment deadline is based on your Long Stop Date.
 For further information on when to submit your Metering Assessment, please see Section 8.3 of the Informal consolidation of the Capacity Market Rules.

 For more information about the registers, please see G1 – Capacity Market Metering, G20 – Capacity Market Metering Statement and G25 – My EMRS User Guide.